lemonhandgrenade/hp-datapack/README.md

 - `charmsBreakBlocks`: This will change whether charms can destroy blocks, eg. Whether the Gouging spell breaks stone into cobblestone.
 - `charmsBreakConnected`: This changes whether charms can break connected blocks from the initial, eg. Whether Finestra breaks all glass in the pane.
 - `easySortingHat`: This changes whether the sorting hat's questions are colored representing what house they benefit.
+- `playerInfo`: Changes whether a player has access to their stats from `/trigger injuries` and `/trigger player`.
 - `repairParticles`: If this is set to 1, blocks that are repairable with the mending charm will have particles around it.

 ---